 While businesses across the board use B2B data to find new prospects and accelerate growth, few of them realize what goes into building such an accurate and reliable database with millions of contacts.
 The retirement of Data.com primarily because of its poor data quality is proof that the age of crowdsourced data is over.
 So for those who are considering buying B2B data or have ever questioned the cost of contact data, here is an inside tour:

-There is no precise answer to this question but the right answer would be- from everywhere.
-Harvesting raw data is primarily done through web scrappers and it collects obscenely large amounts of data- often running into tens of millions of contacts.
-Generally, they work on pre-determined algorithms and parsing methods to collected everything that matches the given pattern.
+There is no precise answer to this question, but the right answer would be- from everywhere.
+Harvesting raw data is primarily done through web scrapers, and it collects obscenely large amounts of data- often running into tens of millions of contacts.
+Generally, they work on pre-determined algorithms and parsing methods to collect everything that matches the given pattern.
 But though large in quantity, they have very poor quality.
 There are empty fields, inconsistent or redundant data, format issues, contradictory data, and many other problems.

 Cyber-How B2B Data is Processed?

 After raw data is collected, it’s time to extract information out of it.
 This can be achieved either through the machine or manual processing- each with its own set of benefits and shortfalls.
 We employ a combination of both.

 This is the first and rather easier part of data processing.
 Backed by technologies like AI and Machine Learning, huge quantities of data is processed to eliminate much of the problems of raw data.
 But machine processing alone can take data quality only so far.

 - Rapidly scalable

 - Relatively inexpensive